 frecklets are building blocks for the freckles framework.
 Each frecklet is designed to achieve one, fairly narrowly defined, purpose.
-This can be a small, atomic operation like 'create a directory', or something quite involved, like: 'setup a Wordpress server'.
+This can be a small, atomic operation like 'create a directory', or something quite involved, like: 'setup a standalone Wordpress server'.

 At their core, frecklets are either list- or dictionary-type data structures, with a sort of 'loose' schema.